 This fund is a very important one.
-I would suggest that, all of you keep or maintain an emergency fund.
+I would suggest that all of you keep or maintain an emergency fund.
 This fund is maintained so that, people do not have to run about, asking for money or borrow or take a loan.
-You should ‘SAVE’ a certain amount every month (apart from your investments) and put it into your savings account, because in future, if any emergency occurs, like you met with an accident, or loose your job, or any such similar incident that could occur, you are going to need funds to help you cope with that loss.
+You should ‘SAVE’ a certain amount every month (apart from your investments) and put it into your savings account, because in the future if any emergency occurs, like you met with an accident, or lose your job, or any such similar incident that could occur, you are going to need funds to help you cope with that loss.
 Now the main question is, why does an emergency fund need to be in a bank?
 This is because, when an emergency occurs, you need the money on the spot and it should be easily accessible.
 The emergency fund should contain at least 6 months of your monthly expenses.
-So a savings account is the right place for your emergency funds, as you can withdraw the money at any point of time.
+So a savings account is the right place for your emergency funds, as you can withdraw the money at any point in time.

 Must Read: 9 Reasons To Buy Life Insurance Now!

 Your best friend’s birthday is coming up, what are you going to buy them?

 Don’t have enough money?

 Well, you should have started saving up in advance to buy her/him a nice gift.
 This is just an example, but it is also a reality.
 That is why saving is equally important as investing.
 You never know when you might need it.
 It is not necessary to save for a purpose, except, in the case of an emergency fund, but having goals to save for, the better it is for you.

 So now this is how you should handle your income: